IPG Photonics (IPGP) Q2 2017 Results - Earnings Call Transcript

 In addition, we displayed new products that address areas outside core material processing application, which we believe can substantially increase our addressable market.
 We saw strong interest from customers and prospects in our new short picosecond, femtosecond ultrafast lasers.

-Our ultrafast lasers offer much higher (06:38) efficiencies, smaller footprint, more consistent energy per pulse, faster cold start time, and significantly lower cost of ownership than competing products.
+Our ultrafast lasers offer much higher world class (06:38) efficiencies, smaller footprint, more consistent energy per pulse, faster cold start time, and significantly lower cost of ownership than competing products.
 We believe the acquisition of OptiGrate in May with its unique quality chirped volume grating technology enhances our key technology advantages in ultrafast and will help in development of new ultrafast product.

-We also saw strong interest in our unique ultra-high lumens 3P and 6P and low-speckle fiber laser sources for digital cinema and other widescreen projection systems, in the multi-hundred watt green fiber laser for semiconductor materials annealing and other applications, in our high-efficient family of unique fiber lasers, in various new medical fiber lasers, and in our mid-infrared chromium iron doped in (07:55) crystal fiber laser pumped family of powerful source for a wide variety of biophysical research and (08:04) application.
+We also saw strong interest in our unique ultra-high lumens 3P and 6P and low-speckle fiber laser sources for digital cinema and other widescreen projection systems, in the multi-hundred watt green fiber laser for semiconductor materials annealing and other applications, in our high-efficient family of unique fiber lasers, in various new medical fiber lasers, and in our mid-infrared chromium iron dropped in (07:55) crystal fiber laser pumped family of powerful source for a wide variety of biophysical research and (08:04) application.

 During second quarter, we achieved our first commercial sales of our UV marking laser systems, ideal for use in the marking of plastics in micro material processing application.
 In addition, we continue to make substantial progress within urology with the development and introduction of our new 500-watt thulium fiber laser, which has demonstrated decisive advantages in comparison with gold-star (08:52) lasers, which today dominate in the urology market.